 Centerra Gold Announces the Appointment of Paul Tomory as President and CEO

-/EIN News/ -- TORONTO, March 13, 2023 (GLOBE NEWSWIRE) -- Centerra Gold Inc. (“Centerra” or the “Company”) (TSX: CG and NYSE: CGAU) announced today that Paul Tomory has been appointed President and Chief Executive Officer, effective May 1, 2023.
+TORONTO, March 13, 2023 (GLOBE NEWSWIRE) -- Centerra Gold Inc. ("Centerra" or the "Company") CGCGAU announced today that Paul Tomory has been appointed President and Chief Executive Officer, effective May 1, 2023.

 Michael Parrett, Chair of the Board of Directors stated, "We are delighted to have Paul lead Centerra at this important stage of the Company's journey.
 His leadership experience and record of strategically building and operating mines through all stages of the mining life cycle while ensuring a safety-first culture, will be extremely valuable to Centerra.
 He has a wealth of technical expertise that we believe will position the Company for future growth, bringing development assets into production and optimizing performance of Centerra's existing assets."